Skip to content

 New Jerusalem Bible

-While the RSV2CE is a Catholic revision of the Protestant KJV, the New Jerusalem Bible was a fully Catholic project from the start.
-An English translation of the French Jerusalem Bible, the NJB uses a dynamic equivalence translation, though its interpretation is far more literal than the original 1966 Jerusalem Bible.
-Its poetic language reads quite differently than other standard translations.
-Interestingly, it utilizes Yahweh as the translation for the Divine Name.
+• Where it came from: A 1985 English translation of the French Jerusalem Bible, the NJB uses a dynamic equivalence translation, though its interpretation is far more literal than the original 1966 Jerusalem Bible.

 Douay-Rheims Bible